liballeg/allegro5/readme_a5.txt

 Running the examples
 ====================

-Currently, only a few examples work using the new API.
+Currently, only examples specifically written to use the new API will run.
-Some of the older 4.2.x examples work with the new drivers, but are not accelerated.

-- The demo has been replaced with an A5 demo (C++ right now)
+The compatibility layer is currently broken so older examples from 4.2.x and earlier won't work.

+- there's a different demo in the `demo` directory (a5teroids)
-- exnewapi - A messy example showing off a lot of A5 features
+- exnewapi - a messy example showing off a lot of A5 features
-- exnew_bitmap - Simply draws a bitmap on screen
+- exnew_bitmap - simply draws a bitmap on screen
+- exnew_bitmap_target -
-- exnew_fs_resize - Demonstrates fullscreen display resizing
+- exnew_fs_resize - demonstrates fullscreen display resizing
-- enxew_lockbitmap - Shows how to lock a bitmap to write directly to it
+- exnew_lockbitmap - shows how to lock a bitmap to write directly to it
-- exnew_lockscreen - Like exnew_lockbitmap, but operates directly on the screen
+- exnew_lockscreen - like exnew_lockbitmap, but operates directly on the screen
-- exnew_mouse - Uses mouse polling to show a cursor
+- exnew_mouse - uses mouse polling to show a cursor
-- exnew_mouse_events - Uses the new event system to show a mouse cursor
+- exnew_mouse_events - uses the new event system to show a mouse cursor
-- exnew_resize - Demonstrates windows resized with code
+- exnew_resize - demonstrates windows resized with code
+- exnew_blend - an example demonstrating different blending modes
+- exnew_drawpixels - draws individual pixels
+- exnew_events - demonstrates the event system
+- exnew_icon - sets window icons
+- exnew_membmp - test memory bitmaps
+- exnew_multiwin - demonstrates multiple window support
+- exnew_opengl -
+- exnew_scale - test bitmap scaling
+- exnew_timedwait - test timed wait for events
+- exnew_timer - test timer events

 Remember that some examples look for data files in the current directory, so if you used an external build directory you will need to change into the examples